Sheryv/MySQL-script-generator/README.md

 ### Html table

-Application generate html table used to describe table in system specification.
+Application generate html table used to describe databese tables in system specification.
-For now there Polish headers defined, to use other language constant strings in code need to be replaced.
+For now there are only Polish headers defined, to use other language constant strings in code need to be replaced.

 ## Full Example
 From